ucd-plse/eesi-llm/ErrorSpecifications/README.md

 get one by visiting their [website](https://www.platform.openai.com/api-keys).
 You then must set the environment variable `OPENAI_API_KEY` to the token that you have generated.
 If you have not set this up properly, then the GPT service introduced later will not start properly.
+If you are using the helper script `./scripts/launch_services.py` to start the GPT service, then you must modify the `OPENAI_API_KEY` variable in that script to match your registered API key.

 #### Setting up the Docker Image